 Don’t fall for the TUPE explanation

-It is perfectly reasonable to expect that a supplier entering a problematic situation, stepping in where another has upturned the apple cart, should charge a higher risk-based price because, in the short term, it is uncertain about what it is taking on.
+It is perfectly reasonable to expect that step-in service providers entering a problematic situation, stepping in where another has upturned the apple cart, should charge a higher risk-based price because, in the short term, it is uncertain about what it is taking on.
 But what that price is and how they justify it can give you a clearer indication of whether there is some exploitation being attempted.

 However, as Carillion went into liquidation rather than administration, TUPE Regulation 8(7) applies and TUPE can often be relaxed or even disapplied.
-So, beware of suppliers claiming this cost as its reason for an increase in their fees.
+So, beware of step-in service providers claiming this cost as its reason for an increase in their fees.

 Due diligence and process: the panacea for the wrong kind of ‘step-in’ provider

 Having been railroaded into a short-term service provision at an inflated price, next take a step back and consider what you really want to achieve from future service provision.
 When you are ready to seek out your new supplier partner, whether they are from the pool of step-in providers or elsewhere, keep in mind the following steps: